A common problem with school fire safety is convincing the board to invest! It is not cheap... but it is also not an option you can ignore.

 Your school will have a designated Responsible Person (or persons) to ensure that fire safety systems and practices meet legislation.

-This person/s will also reap the consequences of a substandard system, which can include unlimited fines and, in extreme cases, a prison sentence!
+This person/s will also bear the consequences of a substandard system, which can include unlimited fines and, in extreme cases, a prison sentence!

 Some of the actions required by an education facility under UK legislation include: